 Artist 12 does not come with a tablet stand but xp pen has an official stand which they recommend using with this tablet.

-What I liked the most about this stand is its adjustability.
 The stand can be set from 0° to 65° with an increment of 1°.
 Which is a very comfortable range for drawing on the screen.

 There are other alternatives to this stand but some of them are way too expensive for the simple task of keeping your tablet upright.
 Most of the cheaper stands are of plastic and fall down/break on heavy load.